Will-GuiSKJ/Bannerlord.Actus.Purus/Roadmap.md

 # Roadmap

 ## Guidelines
-This roadmap details the features intendended to be included in Bannerlord - Actus Purus.
+This roadmap details the features intended to be included in Bannerlord Actus Purus.
 Not all features have been evaluated for feasibility.

-### Castle & Town Garrison Management
-Gives castles and towns, both for player and AI, the ability to automatically recruit from connected villages into the garrison and train them to higher units.
-1. Recruit availability depends on settlement owner's relationship with notables.
-Settlement recruits as soon as possible to simulate "first dibs" on local recruits
-1. Garrison gains XP daily, troop tier capped at 3 for Towns and 6 for Castles
-1. Recruitment is capped by owner's available income
-1. Troop tier upgrade path chosen to maximize defense (no mounted units or polearm troops, heavy crossbow/archer troop bias)

-### New Skill Systems
-#### Scout
-Scout skill affects _perceived_ party information, such as party size, while on the world map.
-1. More accurate the closer the party is to hero's party
-1. More accurate the higher the hero's Scout skill level is

-Scout skill affects Castle's zone of control (More info in Castle section).

 #### Leadership
 1. Every (N)PC in an army receives small XP if army leader has a higher Leadership skill level and (N)PC has high relationship with leader.
 This simulates (N)PCs being in the leader's "inner circle"